rjseymour66/command-line/README.md

 When testing file writes, use _goldenfiles_: files that contain the expected results and that you load during tests to validate output.

 > **IMPORTANT**: Put goldenfiles, and other testing files, in a directory called `testdata`.
 Go tooling ignores this directory when building and compiling the program.

+#### Integration testing with external resources

+If you are testing external commands that modify the state of an external resource, the testing conditions change after each test.

 ## Templates